 The performances are generally all good.
 The previous X-Men films were breakouts for actors such as Hugh Jackman, Anna Paquin, Rebecca Romijn-Stamos and Taylor Kitsch, even to some extent Ellen Page.
 You can predict that equal things could be said about many of the young stars here Nicholas Hoult, Zoe Kravitz (the daughter of Lenny Kravitz and Lisa Bonet), Caleb Landry Jones and especially January Jones and Jennifer Lawrence.
 In the leads, James McAvoy and particularly Michael Fassbender do well.
 The only quibble one might have is that it is a difficult fit trying to imagine that they will grow into the characters played by either Patrick Stewart or Ian McKellen.
 It is hard to see James McAvoys boyishly cute and constantly flirtatious Professor Xavier becoming Patrick Stewart who radiates sober gravitas with his voice alone, while Michael Fassbender comes across with a fine fierce determination but seems more suited to being an action hero than the calculating scientist played by Ian McKellen.

 Next up, Hugh Jackman appeared in the spinoff The Wolverine (2013).
-Bryan Singer then returned to the directors chair with X-Men: Days of Future Past (2014), which merges both the classic and reboot X-Men casts, and a further young faces adventure X-Men: Apocalypse (2016), as well as another solo Jackman spinoff with Logan (2017).
+Bryan Singer then returned to the directors chair with X-Men: Days of Future Past (2014), which merges both the classic and reboot X-Men casts, and further young faces adventures with X-Men: Apocalypse (2016) and the upcoming X-Men: Dark Phoenix (2019), as well as another solo Jackman spinoff with Logan (2017).
 Deadpool (2016) is a further spinoff that sits within the X-Men universe continuity, as well as the tv series Legion (2017 ) and The Gifted (2017 ).